MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 > [!NOTE]
 > **Best practice:** We recommend managing your updates automatically from the cloud.
 You limit your administrative overhead and receive all the network efficiencies built into udpating from the Office CDN, including binary data compression.

-## Step 3 - Choose your update channels and deployment rings
+## Step 3 - Choose your update channels

 With Office 365 ProPlus, you can control how frequently your users receive feature updates to their Office applications.
 To do so, you deploy one of three different update channels to different groups of users: